Liverpool players ‘heartbroken’ after death of team-mate Diogo Jota in car crash

 According to BBC Sport, Jota was returning for pre-season training next week via ferry after being advised not to fly following minor surgery.

-Reds captain Virgil van Dijk said on Instragram he was “absolutely devastated and in total disbelief.”
+Reds captain Virgil van Dijk said on Instagram he was “absolutely devastated and in total disbelief.”

 The Dutch defender wrote in a post alongside a picture of Jota with the Premier League trophy: “What a human being, what a player, but most importantly what an unbelievable family man.